Notice of Data Incident

 What Can Impacted Individuals Do?

-The investigation is ongoing and the identities of individuals who were affected is not yet known.
-However, out of an abundance of caution, KMHS encourages individuals to remain vigilant against incidents of identity theft and fraud, to review account statements and explanation of benefits forms, and to monitor free credit reports for suspicious activity and to detect errors.
+Out of an abundance of caution, KMHS encourages individuals to remain vigilant against incidents of identity theft and fraud, to review account statements and explanation of benefits forms, and to monitor free credit reports for suspicious activity and to detect errors.
 Under U.S. law, individuals are entitled to one (1) free credit report annually from each of the three (3) major credit reporting bureaus.
 Additional information and resources are outlined below.

-If you have questions for KMHS, you can call us toll-free at 1-800-627-0335, contact us by email at compliance@kmhs.org, or by mail at 5455 Almira Drive NE, Bremerton, WA 98311, Attention: Compliance.
+If you have questions for KMHS, you can call us toll-free at 855-549-2618, Monday through Friday from 6:00 a.m. to 6:00 p.m.
+Pacific Time (excluding U.S. holidays).
+You can also contact us by email at compliance@kmhs.org, or by mail to 5455 Almira Drive NE, Bremerton, WA 98311, Attention: Compliance.

 Steps You Can Take to Protect Your Personal Information